rips-ucla-2023/rips-faq/docs/post-RIPS.md

 ## What can I do after RIPS?
 - Publish your work (Tip: If you feel like your paper is not ready, submit your paper anyway.
 Apply to different journals/conferences, get feedback, edit, and repeat until you get accepted).
 - Apply to more research opportunities.
-Here are some undergraduate research programs:
+Here are some research programs:
   - [Undergraduate Research Opportunities Programme(URO)](https://www.imperial.ac.uk/urop/)
   - [UST Research Internship](https://www.ip-korea.org/impact/cultivating.php)
   - [Undergraduate Student Research Awards(USRA)](https://www.nserc-crsng.gc.ca/students-etudiants/ug-pc/usra-brpc_eng.asp)